chop-analytics/analyst-take-home-task/README.md

 - [5 datasets](datasets) (all data you need is found within the provided datasets)
 - [A data dictionary](data-dictionary.xlsx) defining each dataset and its fields

-If you would like to use a database for this exercise, [use these instructions](sql-setup) to set up a local Postgres database.
-Otherwise, you can load the datasets with your programming language of choice.

 ## Instructions

 We encourage you to put the data ingest and export as part of a re-usable analysis script.
+Examples of different functions that can be used are found [here](data-import-setup).
 This makes it easier for us to re-run your code in our evaluations, and it's good coding practice!

 ### Part 1: Assemble the project cohort